The different types of RC cars

 cars Formula 1 cars are, like their full-size counterparts, extremely fast racing cars.
 They are very responsive models that are suitable for drivers looking for thrills on the track.

-Equipped with low-grip tires and special equipment, drift cars are a slightly different type of vehicle. drift enthusiasts will be delighted to be able to drift these cars around corners.
+Equipped with low-grip tires and special equipment, drift cars are a slightly different type of vehicle.
+Fans of drift will be delighted to be able to drift these cars around corners.

-Buggies are the classic choice for off-road vehicles.
-Fast and very light, they are perfectly suited to rough terrain.
-However, due to their low ground clearance, their crossing ability is much more limited than a Monster Truck and they will not necessarily be able to overcome large obstacles.
-Buggies are also very versatile: equipped with road tires and with lowered ground clearance, they can be converted into on-road vehicles.
+is the classic choice for an off-road vehicle.
+Fast and very light, it is perfectly suited to rough terrain.
+However, due to its low ground clearance, its crossing ability is much more limited than a Monster Truck and it will not necessarily be able to overcome large obstacles.
+The buggy is also very versatile: equipped with road tires and with lowered ground clearance, it can be transformed into an on-road vehicle.

-Taller and wider than Buggies, Stadium Truck can drive on even more difficult terrain.
-They are equipped with longer suspension arms and offer improved stability.
+Taller and more Wider than Buggies, Stadium Truck vehicles can drive on even more difficult terrain.
+They are equipped with longer suspension arms and offer greater stability.

-Truggies are very similar to Stadium Truck.
-The main difference is that Truggies have four drive wheels for better traction on rough terrain.
+The Truggy RC is very similar to the Stadium Truck.
+The main difference is the four monitor wheels on the Truggy for better traction on rough terrain.

 The Short Course